GSA/digitalgov.gov/content/news/2024/04/2024-04-11-meet-your-digital-experience-council.md

 {{< /note >}}

-As Federal CIO Clare Mortorana said in her opening remarks at Digital.gov's [2024 Spring Community Summit](https://digital.gov/event/2024/03/13/spring-2024-community-summit/):

-{{< card-quote text="Together, we are here to drive progress for the American public.
-Technology enables the government to deliver on its mission, and working collaboratively is the only way I have seen change happen in government." cite="" >}}
+As Federal CIO Clare Mortorana said in her opening remarks at Digital.gov's [2024 Spring Community Summit](https://digital.gov/event/2024/03/13/spring-2024-community-summit/), "Together, we are here to drive progress for the American public.
+Technology enables the government to deliver on its mission, and working collaboratively is the only way I have seen change happen in government."